IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/blog/2022/index.md

 # 2022-08

+## Did you know : ImpEx can import / export [Elementor](https://elementor.com/) pages out of the box

+ImpEx can import and export pages operated by [Elementor](https://elementor.com/).

+[ImpEx](https://wordpress.org/plugins/cm4all-wp-impex/) is a free and fully open sourced WordPress Import/Export plugin.

 ## [Release 1.4.1](https://github.com/IONOS-WordPress/cm4all-wp-impex/releases/tag/1.4.1)

 - This release features a more user oriented UI simplifying the Import / Export :